bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/abandontransaction.md

 ##### AbandonTransaction
 {% include helpers/subhead-links.md %}

 {% assign summary_abandonTransaction="marks an in-wallet transaction and all its in-wallet descendants as abandoned.
-This allows their inputs to be respend." %}
+This allows their inputs to be respent." %}

 {% autocrossref %}